1,000+ Opportunities

 Learn more Have an idea for a project?
 Have an idea for a unique restoration project?
 Contact us to discuss partnership opportunities and how we can work together to protect and restore the Ohio River and its watershed.

-Based on current listing details, eligibility includes: Nonprofits, local governments, private landowners in Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, local governments, private landowners in Ohio.
+Confirm the full requirements in the official notice before applying.